 \subsection{Ends of a group}

-Given a generating set $H$ (closed under invertion) of a group $G$, the {\it Cayley graph of $G$ with respect to the generating set $H$} is the graph ${\rm Cay}(G, H)$ whose vertices of set is composed by the elements of $G$ and, there is an edge with ends points $g_1$ and $g_2$ if and only if there is an element $h\in H$ such that $g_1h=g_2$.
-Along this paper, the Cayley graph ${\rm Cay}(G, H)$ will be the geometric realization of an abstract graph (see \cite{Diestel2}*{p.226}).
+Given a generating set $H$ (closed under inverse) of a group $G$, the {\it Cayley graph of $G$ with respect to the generating set $H$} is the graph ${\rm Cay}(G, H)$, where the vertices are the elements of $G$, and there is an edge between two vertices $g_1$ and $g_2$ if and only if there is $h\in H$ such that $g_1h=g_2$.
+Throughout this paper, the Cayley graph ${\rm Cay}(G, H)$ will be the geometric realization of an abstract graph \cite[p.
+226]{Diestel2}.